lugia19/AC6-FXR-Hunter/README.md

 ### Main loop (one FXR at a time):
 1) Disables every FXR
+2) Asks the user for the source and effects file
-2) Sets the FXR currently being processed to full white
+3) Sets the FXR currently being processed to full white (As well as any FXRs it references)
+4) Opens the game
+5) Waits for the user to describe what the effect does
-3) Opens the game, waits for user input, closes the game, continues the loop.
+6) Closes the game, continues the loop.